Tacos Anyone? Preschoolers Investigate a Taco Truck

 Bailey: I love my taco!
 Krish: These tacos are tasty!

-Celebrate Week of the Young Child and Taco Tuesday on April 14th!
+Celebrate Week of the Young Child!
 Want more on quality early learning?
 Sign up to get the latest from NAEYC!

 Cate Heroman is an author, early childhood consultant, and volunteer education chair at Knock Knock Children’s Museum, a museum designed for children birth to age 8.